Afghanistan Biodiversity: Animal and Plant Species and What Is Under Threat

 National Biodiversity Strategy and Action Plan

-Afghanistan recognizes the importance of protecting its unique biodiversity and is working towards the development of a comprehensive National Biodiversity Strategy and Action Plan (NBSAP).
+Afghanistan recognises the importance of protecting its unique biodiversity and is working towards the development of a comprehensive National Biodiversity Strategy and Action Plan (NBSAP).
 This plan aims to address the conservation and sustainable use of biodiversity in the country, serving as a roadmap for biodiversity conservation efforts.

 The NBSAP will play a crucial role in guiding future actions to protect and manage Afghanistan’s diverse ecosystems and species.
 It will outline strategies and measures to conserve biodiversity, mitigating the threats it faces and promoting sustainable practices for its preservation.